avocadocoder73/Tweetle/README.md

 # Tweetle - a tweet guessing game!

-Edit: Tweetle is now discontinued thanks for playing!
+Edit: Tweetle is now discontinued.
+Thanks for playing!